H3DD4/TASK1-daily-ctf-tasks-competitions/big_smoke_writeup.md

 .shstrtab
 ```

-The prompt and the weird constant `b13s5v3_r10v_17mgr7n3g3ss_` hinted at an input check.
+The prompt and the weird constant `b13s5v3_r10v_17mgr7n3g3ss_` hinted at an input check,t seemed to be worthless because it made no sense, thats way we should look for the source code to understand what were facing .

 #### 2.2 Decompilation